-The programme includes courses and workshops focused on basic and clinical research as well as on different technical aspects.
-Also annual network meetings are organized.
-The programme supports participation in these activities by co-funding of travel and accommodation costs.
+The NDPIA programme offers its members participation in courses, workshops, conferences, and symposiums focused on basic and clinical research as well as advanced techniques.
+NDPIA supports participation in these activities and in relevant international courses through co-funding of travel and accommodation costs.
+NDPIA also co-funds short research visits within Sweden and abroad through travel grants.
 No mandatory activities are included.

 - Chemical biology, assay development for drug screening